We Tested GARP in 17 Markets. UK Beats Its Benchmark by 3.52%.

 Limitations

 Currency.
 Each market's returns are in local currency.
 Cross-currency comparison to SPY (USD) doesn't adjust for exchange rate movements.
-A market in local currency can outperform SPY in USD while an international investor loses to USD strength.
+A market can outperform SPY in local currency while an international investor loses to USD strength.

 Exchange-specific market cap thresholds.
 We use exchange-appropriate minimums (not a flat $1B USD), which affects the qualifying universe size per market.